 Rashes are very common in children.
-There are different causes for rashes in kids, and the location of the rash can give a clue as to the underlying cause of the eruption.
-Other symptoms can help you in the diagnosis, including the appearance or physical description of the rash and if it is accompanied by other symptoms, such as fever or respiratory infections.
-There are several causes for rashes in the face and around the eyes of children.
+There are a number of reasons for a rash, and the location can provide a clue to the underlying cause.
+Other clues may also help your doctor determine the cause, including what the rash looks like and whether it is accompanied by other symptoms such as a fever.
+Infections and allergies are leading causes of a rash on the face and around the eyes in children.

-Allergies also commonly cause rashes on the face.
-Children can have allergic reactions to pollen and other seasonal allergens, or they can have a reaction to something in their diet.
-According to the National Institute of Arthritis and Musculoskeletal and Skin Diseases, at least 10 percent of infants and children in America have atopic dermatitis, a rash associated with allergies.
-Infants with lactose intolerance can have a rash on the face that starts early in life and only goes away after a milk or formula change.
-Older children can have an allergic reaction to dairy products, shellfish or peanut-containing products.
-Patients with seasonal allergies will exhibit symptoms during high-pollen seasons.
-The rash caused by allergic reactions is usually a raised, splotchy eruption called a wheal, or they can have another raised, red rash on the face called urticaria.
-Both of these rashes can cause itching and discomfort.
+Children can have allergic reactions to pollen and other seasonal allergens or they can have a reaction to something in their diet.
+Infants with a milk allergy may have a rash on the face that starts early in life and goes away only after changing their milk or formula.
+Older children may develop an allergic reaction to dairy products, shellfish or peanut-containing products.
+Children with seasonal allergies will have a rash primarily during specific times of the year.